arunguni/PayID-Scanner-Group1/README.md

 Initial feature idea: Scan QR codes to auto-fill PayID details for Osko payments.

 # Feature
+Member 1: Initialized the project and created initial ground, gathered resources and assigned tasks to team members.

-New branch with feature-autofill is created in this repository.
+Member 2: New branch with feature-autofill is created in this repository.

-New branch with feature-UI is created in this repository.
+Member 3: New branch with feature-UI is created in this repository.